The Ape Counts Seconds

 Let us consider a very simple 1D problem: starting from the origin \(x = 0\), we are heading to the right with some speed \(v\).
 A very natural first question is: where will I be after one second?
-If the velocity were constant, the answer would be simple: position is just “speed times time.”
+If the speed were constant, the answer would be simple: position is just “speed times time.”

 Let us apply the reasoning to our gorillas.
 Place the gorilla at the origin \((0,0)\), and imagine that it tosses a banana with some known initial speed and direction.
 In two dimensions, this motion naturally splits into two independent directions.
 The horizontal motion only depends on the horizontal component of the velocity, while the vertical motion depends on the vertical component.
 This separation is important: gravity affects only the vertical direction, leaving the horizontal motion unchanged.